 Carefully cut and fit the insulation together where the branch lines and registers come off the main trunk line, making sure there aren’t any gaps.

-Check that every seam and joint in the foil facing on the insulation is sealed securely with tape to prevent moist outside air from penetrating through the insulation and condensing on the ductwork.
+Check that every seam and joint in the foil facing on the HVAC ductwork insulation is sealed securely with tape.
+This will prevent moist outside air from penetrating the insulation and condensing on the ductwork.

 - Minimizing Energy Losses in Ducts | Department of Energy